 Canada is made up of 10 provinces and three territories all offering something unique from the next.
-To the east you’ll find Ontario, which houses Toronto; the biggest city in Canada.
-And Quebec, the mostly French speaking province which happens to be the biggest in the country.
+To the east, you’ll find Ontario, which houses Toronto; the biggest city in Canada.
+And Quebec, the mostly French-speaking province which happens to be the biggest in the country.
 To the west, Alberta!
 A nature lovers dream.
 Housing the oldest park in Canada – Banff National Park, Alberta is full of ice blue glacial-fed lakes, rocky mountains as far as the eye can see, and wildlife galore.
 And British Columbia which happens to be made up of tiny little islands, wine lands, and where you’ll find Whistler – a winter lovers dream, boasting one of the biggest and best ski resorts in North America.
 You see, you could spend weeks exploring the vast country of Canada.
 Getting a taste of what each coast offers as you slowly and lazily move from one province to the next.
-However, on this eight day Canadian vacation we’ll be sticking to the west coast, specifically Alberta and British Columbia.
-Two uniquely beautiful provinces, each offering something different for a taste of a nature plus city vacation.
+However, on this eight-day Canadian vacation, we’ll be sticking to the west coast, specifically Alberta and British Columbia.
+Two uniquely beautiful provinces, each offering something different for a taste of nature plus city vacation.

 A Canadian Vacation; Eight Days in Alberta + British Columbia

 Both strikingly different, yet similar; Alberta and British Columbia are unique in their own ways.
-Of all of the Canada vacations to take, on this trip in particular we’ll be exploring the beautiful outdoors of Alberta.
+Of all of the Canada vacations to take, on this trip, in particular, we’ll be exploring the beautiful outdoors of Alberta.
 Venturing to Banff National Park, Jasper, and so on until you’re feet have had about all they can take.
 From their fly to the scenic Vancouver Island located in British Columbia for rest and relaxation.
 Explore Victoria, learn about the history of the island, and maybe even venture up north to the vineyards.
 While there are many places to visit in Canada, these eight days will focus on these two provinces.

 Leave Wednesday to travel to Canada for an expected arrival into Alberta on Wednesday.
 The airport that services Alberta is Calgary (YCC), located south.
 While you can choose to stay in Calgary I’d opt to head north to stay in Canmore or Banff.
-Either way I’d highly recommend renting a car to explore the beauty of Banff at your own leisure.
+Either way, I’d highly recommend renting a car to explore the beauty of Banff at your own leisure.
 Luckily car rental from the airport is seamless!
 You can find the car rental center on the departures level across the street from the domestic terminal.
-The on property rentals include Avis, Budget, Dollar, Thrifty, Enterprise, Hertz, National, and Alamo.
+The on-property rentals include Avis, Budget, Dollar, Thrifty, Enterprise, Hertz, National, and Alamo.
 I have personally used both Avis and Enterprise in the past and have had great experiences with both companies.